 Sassi was very careful to social problems and so attentive to the European culture, decided to name the band ‘Arti & Mestieri’, interpreting the band’s musical performance quality as taking the ideas from the European medieval corporations ‘Arti e Mestieri’ (means ‘Arts & Artisans’ in English), to which Paris has dedicated also a metro station ‘Arts & Métiers’.

-The band began their career in 1974 thanks to the support of two key figures of that period: the manager Franco Mamone and the record producer Gianni Sassi (Cramps Records).
-Ahead in 1974, arti&mestieri performed at the Parco Lambro (The Italian Woodstock) in Milan in range of youth proletarian Festival (June 14 -16) and, later on, in tour with p.f.m. and Area.
+Arti & Mestieri began their career thanks to the support of two key figures of that period: Franco Mamone as the manager and the promoter and Gianni Sassi (the founder of Cramps Records as well as the record producer).
+Ahead in 1974, arti&mestieri performed at the Parco Lambro Festival in Milan in range of youth proletarian Festival (June 14 -16) and, later on, in tour with Premiata Forneria Marconi (PFM) and Area.
 The concert of arti&mestieri in front of a 45,000 people audience was a success, leading as well positive reviews from critics.